bpepitoneperez/Searchle/README.md

 Basically a Wordle x Where's Waldo fusion

+Currently there are 7 images and 108 total characters in those images, with plans to add more in the future.

 ## About

 Originally part of the coursework for The Odin Project to make a Where's Waldo website to learn Firebase and practice React, I thought making it a Wordle clone would be more interesting and fun.